-Clause 55.03-5 Energy efficiency objective
+Clause 55.03-7 Safety objective

-Clause 55.03- Clause 55.03-8 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
+Clause 55.03 Clause 55.03-6 Landscaping objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B13 The landscape layout and design should: ✓ Standard met Protect any predominant landscape features of the neighbourhood.
 Take into account the soil type and drainage patterns of the site.
 Allow for intended vegetation growth and structural protection of buildings.
 In locations of habitat importance, maintain existing habitat and provide for new habitat for plants and animals.
-Provide a safe, attractive and functional environment for residents. ✓ Standard met character of the heighbourhood.
+Provide a safe, attractive and functional environment for residents.
+Development should provide for the retention or planting of trees, where these are part of the ✓ Standard met character of the heighbourhood.
 Several small trees on both sites are planned to be removed.
 Development should provide for the replacement of any significant trees that have been ✓ Standard met removed in the 12 months prior to the application being made No significant trees have been removed from the site.
-The landscape design should specify landscape themes, vegetation (location and species), paving and lighting. ✓ Standard met Development should meet any additional landscape requirements specified in a schedule to Standard met All schadules to all residential zones: 170.3sqm of the front setback would be set aside for landscaping As the front setback is 243scm in size this "TTO", of availand found front cathork and cido and roar cathorks alantad with equates to 70.1% of the front setback being available for 10% or ground reven nont senach, and side and rear senachs, pranted with substantial landscaping and canopy trees." planting.
-Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
-Guidelines Any relevant plan or policy for landscape design in the SPPF and the LPPF, including the MSS and local planning policies.
+The landscape design should specify landscape themes, vegetation (location and species), paving and lighting. ✓ Standard met Development should meet any additional landscape requirements specified in a schedule to ✓ Standard met 170.3sqm of the front setback would be set aside for All schedules to all residential zones: landscaping.
+As the front setback is 2435qm in size, this "70% of ground level front setback, and side and rear setbacks, planted with substantial landscaping and canopy trees." equares to 70.1% of the front setback being available for planting.
+Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme. culdelines Any relevant plan or policy for landscape design in the SPPF and the LPPF, including the MSS and local planning policies.
 The design response.
 The location and size of gardens and the predominant plant types in the neighbourhood.
 The health of any trees to be removed.
 Whether a tree was removed to gain a development advantage.
 Objectives To encourage development that respects the landscape character of the neighbourhood.
 To encourage development that maintains and enhances habitat for plants and animals in locations of habitat importance.
 To provide appropriate landscaping.
 To encourage the retention of mature vegetation on the site.